GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - OCCT supported formats: STEP, STP, IGES, IGS, BREP, BRP, BIM
     - STEP Viewer is using [occt-import-js](https://github.com/kovacsv/occt-import-js) and a modified version of [dotbim.three.js](https://github.com/ricaun/dotbim.three.js)
 - Export formats, where applicable:
-  - 3DM, DAE, APNG, FBX, M3D, X3D, X, ASSJSON, GIF, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, PRWM, USDZ
+  - 3DM, BIM, DAE, APNG, FBX, M3D, X3D, X, ASSJSON, GIF, GLB, GLTF, JSON, OBJ + MTL, OFF, PLY, STL, PRWM, USDZ
+    - BIM and OFF exports are only available in Quick Viewer, as stated above
     - Try not to change file names when saving files during initial export
     - Exporting some models might crash the browser when running out of memory
     - Exporting some models might be easier / better done with multiple viewers, examples:
       - MMD -> OBJ and then OBJ -> JSON might be better than straight MMD -> JSON export
       - IFC -> GLB and then GLB -> GLB_m (with MESHOPT compression) and then GLB_m -> GLB_d (with DRACO compression) might be easier than straight IFC -> GLB_d export
-    - DAE, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, USDZ exporters are [three.js](https://github.com/mrdoob/three.js) based
+    - DAE, GLB, GLTF, JSON, OBJ + MTL, PLY, STL, USDZ modified exporters are [three.js](https://github.com/mrdoob/three.js) based
     - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm), with the following notes:
       - Currently limited to exporting meshes without textures and points only:
         - Mesh geometry could be either of: Buffer, Sphere, Box, Cylinder, Cone, Icosahedron